Launching a Windows Instance

 The shape defines the number of CPUs and amount of memory allocated to the instance.

-- Configure boot volume: Leave both options cleared.
+- Configure boot volume: Leave all the options cleared.

 - SSH Keys: Click Choose SSH Key files, navigate to the location where you saved the public key portion (.pub) of the SSH key file you created, select the file and click Open.